Skip to main content

 Share with the AI agent

-“I’ve saved all the logs in the debug_logs/ directory.
-Can you analyze them and tell me what’s going wrong?”
+“I’ve got logs streaming to logs/latest/.
+Can you read logs/latest/combined.jsonl and tell me what’s going wrong?”

 4